open-telemetry/opentelemetry-specification/experimental/zpages.md

 ## Overview
 zPages are webpages that allow easy viewing of tracing/metrics information.
 When included for a process, zPages will display basic information about that process on a webpage.

 The idea of "zPages" originates from one of OpenTelemetry's predecessors, [OpenCensus](https://opencensus.io/).
-You can read more about it [here](https://opencensus.io/zpages).
+You can read more about zPages from the OpenCensus docs [here](https://opencensus.io/zpages) or the OTEP [here](https://github.com/open-telemetry/oteps/blob/master/text/0110-z-pages.md).
 OpenCensus has different zPage implementations in [Java](https://opencensus.io/zpages/java/), [Go](https://opencensus.io/zpages/go/), and [Node](https://opencensus.io/zpages/node/) and there has been similar internal solutions developed at companies like Uber.
 Within OpenTelemetry, zPages are also either developed or being developed in [C#](https://github.com/open-telemetry/opentelemetry-dotnet/tree/master/src/OpenTelemetry.Exporter.ZPages), Java, and C++.

 While zPages are uniquely useful in being more lightweight and quicker compared to installing external exporters like Jaeger and Zipkin, they still offer many useful ways to debug and gain insight into applications.
-The uses depend on the type of zPage, which is detailed below
+The uses depend on the type of zPage, which is detailed below.

 ## Types of zPages
 ### TraceZ
 TraceZ shows information on tracing, including aggregation counts for latency, running, and errors for spans grouped by name.
 It also allows users to look closer at details for spans that are sampled.

 This type of zPage is useful particularly for debugging latency issues (slow parts of applications), deadlocks (running spans that don't end), and errors (where error happen and what types).
-They're also good for spotting patterns, like seeing what speeds are typical for operations with a given span name.
+They're also good for spotting patterns by showing which latency speeds are typical for operations with a given span name.

 You can read about TraceZ more [here](https://opencensus.io/zpages/java/#tracez).